thereseanders/thereseanders-blogdown/content/authors/admin/_index.md

 superuser: true
 ---

 I am a data scientist and postdoctoral researcher at the [Hertie School Data Science Lab](https://www.hertie-school.org/en/datasciencelab/) and [SCRIPTS](https://www.scripts-berlin.eu) Data and Methodology Center.
-I defended my dissertation to graduate from the [University of Southern California](https://dornsife.usc.edu/poir/) with a PhD in Political Science & International Relations in 2020.
+I graduate from the [University of Southern California](https://dornsife.usc.edu/poir/) with a PhD in Political Science & International Relations in 2020.

 My research focuses on conflict processes and computational social science.
 Recent projects explore the estimation of territorial control in civil war using machine learning, dynamics of migration, and spatiotemporal patterns of states’ economic power.
 I served as the Director of Research and Training for USC's [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teach math for social science, [data management](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).